Vegetable oils: are they healthy?

 57 g of plant oil, less roughly 15% sourced from olive, coconut and palm oils.

-The American Journal of Clinical Nutrition 2019: Major types of dietary fat and risk of coronary heart disease: a pooled analysis of 11 cohort studies [weak statistical correlation; very weak evidence]
+The American Journal of Clinical Nutrition 2009: Major types of dietary fat and risk of coronary heart disease: a pooled analysis of 11 cohort studies [Pooled analysis of observational studies; weak evidence]

-Typically, meta-analyses are strong evidence; however, meta-analysis on this issue do not all agree and the noted effects are quite weak.
+Typically, meta-analyses are strong evidence; however, meta-analysis on this issue do not all agree, and the noted effects are modest.

 PLOS Medicine 2010: Effects on coronary heart disease of increasing polyunsaturated fat in place of saturated fat: a systematic review and meta-analysis of randomized controlled trials [strong evidence] ↩